xero/dotfiles/README.md

 ```

-> NOTE: if you are looking for my linux wm configs like [2bwm](https://github.com/xero/dotfiles/tree/classic/2bwm), [windowchef](https://github.com/xero/dotfiles/tree/classic/windowchef), etc. they now live in the [classic](https://github.com/xero/dotfiles/tree/classic) branch and are not activly maintained since i live in the tty, xorg free these days.
+> __NOTE:__ if you are looking for my linux wm configs like [2bwm](https://github.com/xero/dotfiles/tree/classic/2bwm), [windowchef](https://github.com/xero/dotfiles/tree/classic/windowchef), etc. they now live in the [classic](https://github.com/xero/dotfiles/tree/classic) branch and are not actively maintained since i live in the tty, xorg free, these days.

 ## table of contents

  - [introduction](#dotfiles)
  - [managing](#managing)
  - [installing](#installing)